 Imagine a workplace where surfaces, light and sound actually help you think, not just look exceptional.
 Our interventions restore focus when body and mind aren’t aligned with the task.
 We combine restorative environmental strategies with heirloom craft and carbon‑negative materials to boost concentration, reduce fatigue and enable active recovery.
-This is live research with Indigenous makers, international material innovators and manufacturing specialists.
+This is live research with Indigenous makers, international material innovators and manufacturing specialists from across the globe – we are thinking globally and acting locally with our partners.

 This emergent, cross‑disciplinary programme is open to clients who will sponsor field trials, partners who can pilot materials, and workplaces ready to measure real outcomes.
 Collaborate with us to pilot a prototype, test impact, or commission a tailored study because better staff wellbeing drives better business.